UMILTA

 This is the basic Stitch for

-work embroidery.
-It is worked from right to left, according to the
+drawn-thread work embroidery.
+It is worked from right to left,

-do the Square Stitch, use number 8 or number twelve thread, according
+Stitch, use number 8 or number twelve thread, according to

 that of the cloth, which it needs to match.